laurent22/joplin/README.md

 # External text editor

 Joplin notes can be opened and edited using an external editor of your choice.
 It can be a simple text editor like Notepad++ or Sublime Text or an actual Markdown editor like Typora.
 In that case, images will also be displayed within the editor.
-To open the note in an external editor, click on the icon in the toolbar or press Ctrl+E (or Cmd+E).
+To open the note in an external editor, click on the icon in the toolbar or press <kbd>Ctrl+E</kbd> (or <kbd>Cmd+E</kbd>).
 Your default text editor will be used to open the note.
 If needed, you can also specify the editor directly in the General Options, under "Text editor command".

 # Attachments

 Any kind of file can be attached to a note.
 In Markdown, links to these files are represented as a simple ID to the attachment, clicking on this link will open the file in the default application.
 In the case of audio, video and pdf files, these will be displayed inline with the note and so can be viewed or played within Joplin.

 In the **desktop application**, files can be attached either by clicking the "Attach file" icon in the editor or via drag and drop.
-If you prefer to create a link to a local file instead, hold the ALT key while performing the drag and drop operation.
-You can also copy and paste images directly in the editor via Ctrl+V.
+If you prefer to create a link to a local file instead, hold the <kbd>Alt</kbd> key while performing the drag and drop operation.
+You can also copy and paste images directly in the editor via <kbd>Ctrl+V</kbd>.

 Resources that are not attached to any note will be automatically deleted in accordance to the [Note History](#note-history) settings.